Introduction / History

 Bangladesh is an impoverished nation.
 Like most Bangladeshi, the Tangchangya are mostly illiterate and suffer from poor health care.
 The average income is less than $200 per year.
 In addition, the Tangchangya are being forced from their land by an influx of Bengali settlers.

-* Pray that God will give the Tangchangya believers boldness to share Christ with their own people.
+Pray that God will give Tangchangya believers boldness to share Christ with their own people.

-* Ask the Lord to bring forth a triumphant Tangchangya church for the glory of His name!
+Ask the Lord to bring forth a vigorous Tangchangya church for the glory of His name!